boppreh/feeder/README.md

 This little program is the result of my very specific, very simple needs.
 I have a dozen RSS feeds that I read daily, in their entirety, in only one device, without using folders or stars or anything.

-**WARNING**
+If this is not your case, please be very careful and review the source code before running it.

+Limitations
 -----------

+- `read.txt` is just a list of the URLs seen, of all feeds, chronologically

+- there is no "mark as unread" (but you can change the file manually)

-`read.txt` is just a list of the URLs seen, there is no "mark as unread", no follow or star or comment or tag or folder, and the first time you run it it'll open *everything* in your feeds unless you comment that line from the (tiny) source code.
-Also, it uses very stupid regexes to parse the feeds.
+- there is no follow or star or comment or tag or folder

+- uses very stupid regexes to parse the feeds

+- feed titles displayed in console have no care about encodings

+- `read.txt` can get very large (you can always remove the first items manually, though)